 This is when I ran the site exclusively as a portfolio for my freelance writing services.
 I’d already been freelancing for four months using a different site when I got the idea for Untamed Writing, and after a couple of months of working on it behind the scenes, I officially launched the new site on 1 April 2013.
 It looked like this:

 Isn’t it cute?
 Just shows you how much can change in three years.
-This period only lasted until August 2013, when I struck upon the idea to create a course teaching other people to get started with freelance writing in the same way I did.
+This period only lasted until August 2013, when I struck upon the idea to create a course teaching other people to get started with freelance writing in the same way I did: by writing SEO articles.

 Phase 2: Starting to Teach